SaraGandy/website/content/event/Weimar 2023 poster/index.md

 ---
-title: Poster presentation at the 15th International Symposium on Ticks and Tick-birne Diseases in March 2023
+title: Poster presentation at the 15th International Symposium on Ticks and Tick-borne Diseases in March 2023

 event: 15th International Symposium on Ticks and Tick-borne Diseases
 event_url: https://www.ittbd-symposium.com/